tzrikka/thrippy/README.md

 It supports both static and OAuth 2.0 credentials, and it is designed to be simple and secure by default.

+## Overview

+Thrippy manages "links", which are collections of configurations, credentials, and metadata.

+When you create a link, you specify a "template" for it, which identifies a specific well-known service (e.g. ChatGPT, GitHub, Gmail, Slack) and its authentication type (see the list above).
+This enables Thrippy to set most configuration details automatically.

+Static credentials (e.g. API keys) are set manually by the user.
+Dynamic credentials (e.g. OAuth 2.0 tokens) are refreshed automatically by Thrippy after an initial interactive user authorization.

 ## Supported Services and Auth Types

 - [ChatGPT](./docs/chatgpt/README.md)